Mat-Fraser/Analog_clock/README.md

 ## Description

-An in-depth paragraph about your project and overview of use.
+An Analog clock with clean UI with light mode and dark mode.

 ## User Interface